alpecer/3D-Phase-Amplitude-Tools/README.md

 ## How to use it?

 Our code considers a 3D neuron model (see Eq.
 59) but it is easy to adapt for any system of interest.
-To that end, one just needs to
+To that end, open 'obtainKs.py' and
 - Define its vectror field equations at "myVectorField"
 - Define the jacobian matrix at "myJacobianMatrix"
 - introduce the period $T$